Limit Less: Member stories

 Do you have a story to share?
 Tell us now!

-“When I was around 15, my Physics teacher told me ‘You will never get anywhere in Physics, because you're a girl’.
+“When I was around 15, my physics teacher told me ‘You will never get anywhere in physics, because you're a girl’.
 He meant it, and he wanted me to know that he truly believed that.
 Throughout my school life… I had both friends and school staff constantly taunt me with rhetoric that I was not good enough, and were excited to see me fail at my attempt to become a professional physicist.
 To my younger self I would say ‘prove them wrong and use your voice to speak up for diversity in physics’.”

 “Being 16 was a long time ago for me.
 I know that some things have changed, but by no means all and in many cases not by as much as I would have hoped.
 I went to a comprehensive school in Yorkshire in the 1970s and the year before I joined it girls didn’t study maths past the age of 14.
 Luckily that changed before I joined but some of the biases of the teachers continued.
-My grades were very good and I was consistently in the top 3 in my class.
+My grades were very good and I was consistently in the top three in my class.
 Despite my interest, motivation and ability, one of my most negative memories was when the (male) Head of Physics… told me that although I wasn’t too bad at the subject, I wasn’t as good as at least 10 of the boys who he went on to name.
 That could have been hugely disheartening if my teacher, Mrs Clark, hadn’t assured me I was good enough.
-I went on to do a degree, actually in Maths and Physics, and I got a 1st.”
+I went on to do a degree, actually in maths and physics, and I got a 1st.”

 “Is there a message I would like to give my 16-year-old self?
 I would say that unfortunately there are too many negative people who do nothing to encourage people to achieve their potential.
 It’s simply best not to listen to people like this.
 Look at the facts (if your marks say you’re good enough, you are), listen to people you respect… and take one step at a time.
 Don’t let people’s bias or negativity close avenues for you that you might like to explore.
 I’m glad I didn’t.”